andmos/Coffee/AeroPress.md

 Always use clean water.
 Remember to moisten the filter.
 This method works nice with dark roasted coffee.

 * Ca. 220 gr water
-* 26 gr/ 2 scoops (the Aeropress scoope) freshly ground coffee, a bit finer than French Press
+* 26 gr/ 2 scoops (the Aeropress scoop) freshly ground coffee, a bit finer than French Press

 ### Instructions